 Buying a home step-by-step guide

-Remember, your lender can refuse to lend you a mortgage and will make their own determination as to whether you can afford the repayments, so it’s important to work out where your money is going and whether you can really afford it.
+When you are saving for a deposit, work out where your money is going and how much you can afford to put away.
 We have lots of tools to help you:

 - Our spending calculator can help you work out what you are spending your money on now and where you can cut back.

 - We have lots of handy money saving tips to help you save your deposit.